microsoftgraph/entra-powershell/GET-STARTED.md

 Test-EntraScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1
 ```

 If the script is compatible, you won't see any output, although you can use `$?` to display that True was returned.
-If the script isn't compatible, you'll see a warning with details of the problem cmdlet(s).
+If the script isn't compatible, a warning with details of the problem cmdlet(s) shows.
 Example:

 ```powershell
 Test-EntraScript -Script .\Export_secrets_and_certificates_for_app_registrations.ps1